 While some city workers may be apprehensive at first, thinking this is some ‘’government gps tracking program,” they’ll quickly realize the benefits it offers them.

-8 Ways Fleet Tracking for Solves Municipality Challenges
+8 Ways Fleet Tracking for Municipalities Solves Challenges

 1. Reduce Fuel Consumption